JD-AI-Research-NLP/MuGER2/README.md

 transformers==2.6.0

 # Paper result:
+You need to download the [WIKI-LINKS](https://github.com/wenhuchen/WikiTables-WithLinks), and put it in **./processed_data/**.

+Unzip the WIKI-LINKS and the retrieval_scores.

 Download the trained MRC models to folder **./trained_model/**

 Download the pre-trained [BERT-large](https://s3.amazonaws.com/models.huggingface.co/bert/bert-large-uncased-pytorch_model.bin) model to folder **./muger2/bertlarge/**